jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 `<TODO: Code sample. >`

-Although a child object used by multiple view models can still have an impact when making a change, the modular nature of composition allows for a potentially smaller scope of dependence, reducing the overall impact on the multiple views.
+Although a child object used by multiple view models can still have an impact when making a change, the modular nature of composition allows for a potentially smaller scope of dependence, reducing the overall impact.

 <h3 id="view-models-conclusion">